AVSystem/Anjay-zephyr-client/demo/README.md

 ```
 Now you can compile the project using `west build -b nrf9160dk_nrf9160_ns`, `west build -b thingy91_nrf9160_ns`, `west build -b nrf7002dk_nrf5340_cpuapp_ns`, `west build -b nrf52840dk_nrf52840` or `west build -b arduino_nano_33_ble_sense` in `demo` directory, respectively.
 The last two commands compiles project for use with the OpenThread network, more about this can be found in the section [Connecting to the LwM2M Server with OpenThread](#connecting-to-the-lwm2m-server-with-openthread).

+By default, building for `nrf9160dk_nrf9160_ns` target is intended for nRF9160DK hardware revision 0.14.0.
+In order to protect against further NCS updates, we can provide the revision explicitly, by calling `west build -b nrf9160dk_nrf9160_ns@0.14.0`.

 ### Compilation guide for T-Mobile DevEdge

 Because T-Mobile DevEdge board uses fork of Zephyr, it is necessary to change our Zephyr workspace, it is handled by using different manifest file.